sestaton/tephra/README.md

                 all: Run all subcommands and generate annotations for all transposon types.
        classifyltrs: Classify LTR retrotransposons into superfamilies and families.
        classifytirs: Classify TIR transposons into superfamilies.
+      findfragments: Search a masked genome with a repeat database to find fragmented elements.
       findhelitrons: Find Helitons in a genome assembly.
            findltrs: Find LTR retrotransposons in a genome assembly.
         findnonltrs: Find non-LTR retrotransposons in a genome assembly.